Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Noisy Background Removal

 and the corresponding spectrum as

 The modeled spectrum in the same case is

 Now we consider the auxiliary spectra, formally the same as the expressions above, but with transfer functions and spectra labelled by superscripts ``aux".
-Taking the ratio between $S_\mathrm{meas}^\mathrm{aux}$ and $S_\mathrm{mod}^\mathrm{aux}$, we can eliminate the transfer function $\mathrm{TF}_\phi^\mathrm{aux}$, i.e. the excess noises do not influence how phase noises are transferred into photo currents:
+Taking the ratio between $S_\mathrm{meas}^\mathrm{aux}$ and $S_\mathrm{mod}^\mathrm{aux}$, we can eliminate the transfer function $\mathrm{TF}_\phi^\mathrm{aux}$, i.e. the excess noises do not influence how phase noises are transferred into photocurrents:

 For stationary noises, this ratio gives the fraction of the modelled noise to the total noise.

 Now consider the target noisy measured spectrum $S_\mathrm{meas}^\mathrm{t}$ labelled by superscripts ``t", which is taken with the optimal experimental parameters for mechanical squeezing (with transfer functions $\mathrm{TF}_f^\mathrm{t}$ and $\mathrm{TF}_\phi^\mathrm{t}$), and the same input noise, i.e. under the assumption that the noises are stationary between measurements.
 We can clean the spectrum by dividing $S_\mathrm{meas}^\mathrm{t}$ by the ratio $S_\mathrm{meas}^\mathrm{aux}/S_\mathrm{mod}^\mathrm{aux}$: